MSF40222 Certificate IV in Furniture Design and Manufacturing

 - Produce timber veneered components for custom furniture

 - Select timbers for furniture production

-- Organise all aspects of the exhibition
+- Organise all aspects of the year end exhibition

 Combine everything you’ve learnt to design and make a chair.
 Your most demanding project so far, you’ll need to consider cover design, prototyping, structural concerns, ergonomics, materials and processes, production and basic upholstery techniques.